sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/03dependancy.rst

 In the situation where family relationships have been defined between hosts supervised by different schedulers, it is possible:

-* To prevent the establishment of a parental relationship, when changing the host form, between two hosts supervised by two different collectors.
+* To prevent the establishment of a parental relationship, when changing the host form, between two hosts monitored by two different pollers.
 * To authorise the establishment of this parental relationship.
 In this case the dependencies will not be managed by the Monitoring engine engines but by the Centreon Broker which will take into account this relationship in its correlation engine.

 To prevent the establishment of this parental relationship, it is necessary to check **Enable strict mode for host parentship management** box in the menu: **Administration ==> Options**.